STOP CLEAR-CUTTING OF WASHINGTON STATE FOREST LANDS

-Rather than engaging in clear cutting of even growth trees, we call on DNR to look at alternative methods.
+Rather than engaging in clear-cutting of even growth trees, we call on DNR to look at alternative methods.
 These may include selective logging (harvesting) of uneven growth trees.
 That is, a forest needs to have trees of many different ages to support the health and well-being of the soil, water, plants, and animals in the forest.
 Such harvesting needs to be done in a way that preserves the many functions of trees in a forest.
 We also call on DNR to be receptive to Indigenous approaches to forestry.

-As the WEC has stated: The forests of the Pacific Northwest are among the most carbon-dense ecosystems on the planet.
+As the Washington Environmental Council (WEC) has stated: The forests of the Pacific Northwest are among the most carbon-dense ecosystems on the planet.
 Short rotations and intensive harvesting significantly reduce our forests’ ability to sequester carbon.
 Carbon sequestration can be dramatically increased by changes in forest management.

 A diverse forest with the many forms of life within it, contributes to the natural cycle of water (including capturing moisture from the clouds and bringing it down to the streams), the protection of the streams (through, e.g., shading the streams from excessive heat from the sun and maintaining the structure of the soil during heavy rains), the support of species from bacteria and fungi in the soil to large mammals that live in the forests, and more.

 In industrial-scale forestry, trees are often harvested when they are in the 40-50 age range when their natural life is in the range of 100-120 years.
-The older trees sequester more carbon than younger trees.
 Those trees are being harvested as they approach the years when they are sequestering the most carbon.